-The sources of information used for this rating include Luxembourg Ministry of Finance (Stability and Growth Programme 2020), Trésorerie de l'Etat, National Institute of Statistics and Economic Studies of the Grand Duchy of Luxembourg STATEC (Note de conjuncture N° 1-2020), Banque centrale du Luxembourg BCL (Bulletin 1-2020, Revue de Stabilite Financiere 2020), Commission de Surveillance du Secteur Financier (CSSF), Eurostat, European Commission, European Central Bank (ECB), OECD, BIS, IMF, World Bank, UNDP, Haver Analytics.
+The sources of information used for this rating include Luxembourg Ministry of Finance (2021 Stability Programme), Trésorerie de l'Etat, National Institute of Statistics and Economic Studies of the Grand Duchy of Luxembourg STATEC (Conjuncture Flash July 2021), Banque Centrale du Luxembourg BCL (Bulletin 2-2021), Commission de Surveillance du Secteur Financier (CSSF), Eurostat, European Commission (Summer Forecast 2021), European Central Bank ECB), OECD, BIS, IMF, World Bank, UNDP, Global Carbon Project, Social Progress Index, World Economic Forum, Haver Analytics.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With Rated Entity or Related Third Party Participation: YES

 DBRS Morningstar does not audit the information it receives in connection with the rating process, and it does not and cannot independently verify that information in every instance.

 Generally, the conditions that lead to the assignment of a Negative or Positive trend are resolved within a 12-month period.
 DBRS Morningstar’s outlooks and ratings are under regular surveillance.